Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/2_Collecting History Guideline.md

 ### 1.Key principles to get a Fair History

-* Human Centered Research
+* Human Centered Research: hve a nice and respectfull conversation, create a EMPATHIC enviroment.
+If they tell something you see it is important for them, keep diging on that.
+Ask them about their fellings and thoughts.
+Rembember to ask what is worthfull for them to be asked.

-* Co-Working
+* Co-Working:

-* Open Source : Our project is thought as a open network of collaborators where they can work, give ideas, make improvements, take decisions, and so on.
+* Open Source: Our project is thought as a open network of collaborators where they can work, give ideas, make improvements, take decisions, and so on.
+Working on such a comuity gives you the oportunity to find support any time you need.
+So don´t hessitate on conntact others.
+Ask for their opinions and clear up your doubts with other.
+Remember that learning from others expiriences is one of our milestones.

 ### 2.Prepare yourself